Castlery sits in the mid-to-upper online sofa tier, with clean lines, modular options, and materials meant for daily use.

 -

-Clearance status means no returns/exchanges
+Clearance status means there is no return or exchange

 Pros & Cons